pfq/PFQ/README.md

-The package provides the source code of the PFQ kernel module, user-space libraries for C, C++11-14 and Haskell language, an implementation of pfq-lang as eDSL for C++11-14 and Haskell, an experimental qlang compiler and a set of diagnostic tools.
+The package provides the source code of the PFQ kernel module, user-space libraries for C, C++11-14 and Haskell language, an implementation of pfq-lang as eDSL for C++11-14 and Haskell, an experimental pfq-lang compiler and a set of diagnostic tools.

 Features